 The simplest way to do this on an Apple device is to swipe up from the bottom of the screen to bring up the Control Center, then tap the icon that looks like a lock inside a circular arrow.
 Lock the screen of Android devices by swiping from the top of the screen to bring up the notifications center, then tap the icon that looks like a screen with a circular arrow.
 The screen is locked in its current orientation when the icon is gray.

-Note: To use the multiplayer options you must first have set up an account with Game Center or Google Play Game Services, and be logged in to it.
-To use any of the social media sharing functions, you must also be logged into your social media account.
+Note: To use any of the social media sharing functions, you must also be logged into your social media account.
 See the section App Integration for more information.

-The image below shows the home screen that appears after completing the initial tutorial, or upon start up every time you use the app thereafter.
+The image below shows the home screen that appears after completing the initial tutorial, or at start up every time you use the app thereafter.

-Figure 1: The first screen of X‑Plane 10 mobile
+Figure 1: The first screen of X‑Plane Mobile

 Here is a brief overview of each option on the starting screen.